haploeco/bashfulrobot-ansible/README.md

   - Remove panel shadows
     - depends on panel work
   - Add github release files such as shfmt, etc.
-  - Install NVIDIA drivers based on host <<< May be moot as of 19.10 due to inclusiong of Nvidia drivers on Ubuntu ISO.
-  - How to reliably detect if there is nvidia on host in Ansible.
-  - `sudo ubuntu-drivers autoinstall`
-  - `sudo add-apt-repository ppa:graphics-drivers/ppa`
 - Install virtualbox
 - Install Standard Notes
 - Install <https://github.com/kaepora/diskgem/releases>